RascalTwo/100devs-asset-manager/README.md

 At minimum every stream contains a `Twitch` and `Discord` URL.

-Classes can additionally have `Tweet`, `Slides`, and `YouTube`.
+Classes can additionally have `Tweet`, `Slides`, `YouTube`, and `YouTube Comment`.

 In the rare occasion that a link would usually be expected for the stream yet is not available, leaving it blank is an option.

-> YouTube links support the `?t=` parameter to include the offset between the start of the Twitch VOD and the start of the YouTube video.
+> YouTube links support the `&t=` parameter to include the offset between the start of the Twitch VOD and the start of the YouTube video.

 ### `markers`